RESTRICTIONS

 Value NoViewOnDrive

-Availability some version 4.00 (Windows NT 4.0 SP6);
+Availability version 4.0 from Windows NT 4.0 SP6;

-version 5.00 and higher
+version 5.0 and higher

 The NoViewOnDrive value has user-interface support through the Group Policy Object Editor, as “Prevent access to drives from My Computer” in the Windows Explorer administrative template (shown under Windows Components).
 The defined settings, in the “Pick one of the following combinations” ComboBox, are: